florist-notes/CNN-GoogLeNet/README.md

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/inBN.jpg">

-Important Points:
--

-Practical:
--
+By replacing 5x5 kernels with two 3x3 kernel, It can save many calculation operations and memories, also 3x3 can get more information than 5x5 kernels, and the overfit also can be avoided, which we have talked in Inception-v1.

 GoogleNet V-3 ( Inception-v3 )
 -
 Paper : " [Rethinking the Inception Architecture for Computer Vision](https://arxiv.org/abs/1512.00567) "

-In the Inception-v2, they introduced Factorization (factorize convolutions into smaller convolutions) and some minor change into Inception-v1.
-Factorization is a very important trick in Inception-v2, it factorization big kernels into small kernels, here {one 7x7= two 5x5 with strides 2 = three 3x3 with stride 1).However, the networks doesn’t factorization thoroughly, so they continue to factorization, 3x3=(3x1 + 1x3), a picture shows as follows:
+In the Inception-v3, they introduced Factorization (factorize convolutions into smaller convolutions) and some minor change into Inception-v2.
+Factorization is a very important trick in Inception-v3, it factorization big kernels into small kernels, here {one 7x7= two 5x5 with strides 2 = three 3x3 with stride 1).However, the networks doesn’t factorization thoroughly, so they continue to factorization, 3x3=(3x1 + 1x3), a picture shows as follows:

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/inV2a.png">